Bankruptcy in NOT a moral failing. It is a business decision to protect you and your family from creditors!

 bankruptcy options and main differences.

-solutions for families and individuals. we are here to help
+solutions for families and individuals.
+Hacker Law Firm is here to help

 Generally, a Chapter 7 bankruptcy is a liquidation bankruptcy or a legal way to wipe out your debts and start fresh.
 You will be able to wipe out most of your unsecured debts, such as credit cards, personal loans, repossessions, medical bills, etc. Most people who file Chapter 7 bankruptcy are able to keep their homes and cars as long as they are current and remain current on their payments on those items.
 However, there are income limitations on who may be able to file a Chapter 7 bankruptcy.